huggingface/blog/optimum-onnxruntime-training.md

 ## Introduction

 Transformer based models in language, vision and speech are getting larger to support complex multi-modal use cases for the end customer.
 Increasing model sizes directly impact the resources needed to train these models and scale them as the size increases.
 Hugging Face and Microsoft’s ONNX Runtime team are working together to build advancements in finetuning large Language, Speech and Vision models.
-Hugging Face’s Optimum library through its integration with ONNX Runtime for training, provides an open solution to improve training times by greater than 35% for many popular Hugging Face models.
+Hugging Face’s Optimum library through its integration with ONNX Runtime for training, provides an open solution to __improve training times by greater than 35%__ for many popular Hugging Face models.
 We present details of both Hugging Face Optimum and the ONNX Runtime Training ecosystem, with performance numbers highlighting the wins of using the Optimum library.

 ## Performance results

-The chart below shows the phenomenal acceleration we get from 39%-130% for Hugging Face models with Optimum when using ONNX Runtime and DeepSpeed ZeRO Stage 1 for training.
-The performance measurements were done on select Hugging Face models with the PyTorch run as the baseline, only ONNX Runtime for training as the second run and ONNX Runtime + DeepSpeed ZeRO Stage 1 as the final run, showing maximum gains.
+The chart below shows the phenomenal acceleration we get __from 39% to 130%__ for Hugging Face models with Optimum when __using ONNX Runtime and DeepSpeed ZeRO Stage 1__ for training.
+The performance measurements were done on selected Hugging Face models with the PyTorch run as the baseline, only ONNX Runtime for training as the second run and ONNX Runtime + DeepSpeed ZeRO Stage 1 as the final run, showing maximum gains.
 The Optimizer used for the baseline PyTorch runs is the AdamW optimizer and the ORT Training runs use the Fused Adam Optimizer.
-The runs were on a single Nvidia A100 node with 8 GPUs.
+The runs were performed on a single Nvidia A100 node with 8 GPUs.

 <figure class="image table text-center m-0 w-full">
   <img src="assets/optimum_onnxruntime-training/benchmark.png" alt="Optimum-onnxruntime Training Benchmark"/>